QR Code scannen

 CONCLUDING PANEL | What Future Role for European Nuclear Have-Nots?

-Giorgio FRANCESCHINI, Nuclear Expert, Division OR09 (Nuclear Arms Control, Non-Proliferation and Disarmament), Federal Foreign Office, Berlin
+Giorgio FRANCESCHINI, Nuclear Expert, Division OR09 (Nuclear Arms Control, Non-Proliferation and Disarmament), German Foreign Office, Berlin

 12:30 Uhr